 Aggregate demand:

-Incumbants:
+Available bandwidth:

 Window:

 Depth:

 Border Crossing – All of the necessary paperwork, including driver information (which can include biometrics) can be transferred to the boarder inspection station as the vehicle is approaching the station.
 Many border crossings have periods of congestion that result in long backups which not only cause a waste in time, but also can cause traffic management problems.